dotnet/corefx/Documentation/coding-guidelines/coding-style.md

 15. When including non-ASCII characters in the source code use Unicode escape sequences (\uXXXX) instead of literal characters.
 Literal non-ASCII characters occasionally get garbled by a tool or editor.
 16. When using labels (for goto), indent the label one less than the current indentation.

-We have provided a Visual Studio vssettings file (`corefx.vssettings`) at the root of the corefx repository, enabling C# auto-formatting conforming to the above guidelines.
-Note that rules 7 and 8 are not covered by the vssettings, since these are not rules currently supported by VS formatting.
+An [EditorConfig](https://editorconfig.org "EditorConfig homepage") file (`.editorconfig`) has been provided at the root of the corefx repository, enabling C# auto-formatting conforming to the above guidelines.

-Additionally for auto-formatting in non-Visual Studio editors, an [EditorConfig](https://editorconfig.org "EditorConfig homepage") file (`.editorconfig`) has also been provided at the root of the corefx repository.

 We also use the [.NET Codeformatter Tool](https://github.com/dotnet/codeformatter) to ensure the code base maintains a consistent style over time, the tool automatically fixes the code base to conform to the guidelines outlined above.